mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "He's just a client.
 I check his leg out every once in a while.
 Why?"

-"Did you know that he used to be a fidelant for Holragi"
+"Did you know that he used to be a fidelant for Holrag"

 "No...
 I didn't know about that."